How to solve ANY slide puzzle regardless of its size 15

 The algorithm consist of following steps:

-• Solve the top corner (step 1 below)
+• Solve the top edge (step 1 below)

-• Solve the left corner (step 2 below)
+• Solve the left edge (step 2 below)

 • Repeat steps 1 and 2 until the puzzle size is decreased to 3×3

-• Solve the top corner only (step 1 below)
+• Solve the top edge only (step 1 below)

 • Solve the remaining 3×2 puzzle (step 4 below)